What Is B2B Payment Processing? Definition, Methods & Trends

-Business-to-business (B2B) payments refer to transactions between two companies, usually for the exchange of goods or services.
+Business-to-business (B2B) payments are transactions between two companies, usually for the exchange of goods or services.
 They are often made through invoices and purchase orders and processed via check, ACH, or credit card.

 B2B Payment Methods

-Businesses have just as many choices for making B2B payments as consumers do.
+Businesses have just as many choices for making B2B payments as consumers do for B2C payments.
 In fact, there is a growing percentage of businesses paying bills through peer-to-peer channels like PayPal or Venmo and even using cryptocurrency.
 We discuss the most common methods below.

 It’s important to keep in mind that a business may use many different payment methods, from a corporate card for on-the-go expenses to wire transfers for large, one-time purchases.
 Cash, while decreasing in popularity, is still used for in-person purchases.
 Your business needs to be flexible in the kinds of payments you accept.